WSU-4110/ScoreMania/README.md

 <!-- FEATURES -->
 ## Features
+Here we have all the abilities of the app.
+Being able to seamlessly transition from game to game.
+As well as tracking the life points and health of both you and your competitors.
+But wait there's more!
+With the new introduction of dice rolling and a coin flip feature, You can roll into the future and make your friends flip out (kill me).
+Each button is formatted to be easily used on your mobile device.
+The values of each button are made to be common within their respective games.
+Finally we made the ability to add more players so it isn't always a gruesome twosome.
+So try it out today!
 <!-- BUILT WITH -->
 ## Built With
 ScoreMania was built with Unity which is a cross-platform game engine used to develop video games and simulations for computers, consoles, or mobile devices.